Donate

 Sketching a Pig is a hands-on exploration of traditional butchery and charcuterie methods, flavors, and foodways of central Italy, centered around the full utilization of the animal - nose to tail!

+Your workshop package is all-inclusive, providing welcome and departure services and airport transfer from the Rome Fiumicino, Leonardo Da Vinci Airport (FCO) aboard our comfortable private bus.
 All materials and fees for the course are included, except international airfare and meals on excursion days unless otherwise stated.
-Course fee also includes a high quality butcher knife, apron, and sketchbook.

-About Instructor
+About the Instructor

-Nathan Colello Gilmour
+Nathan Gilmour

 Nathan offers his insiders experiences of Italy from his time spent as a stagisti with Dario Cecchinni’s Marcelleria, in Panzano, Italy near Florence and with Alice Waters’ Sustainable Food Project in Rome.
 Having spent years working with Kate Hill and the Chapolard Family in Southwest France, Nathan seres as an international authority on all things meat.
 He's judged national charcuterie competitions on both sides of the Atlantic and has taught his methods in locales around the world.